Edmonton launches self-driving lawn mower pilot | CBC News

 Concerns over industry-wide automation may seem inflated, but some experts say a future without groundskeepers is increasingly likely.

-A study out of the University of Oxford ranked more than 700 jobs by their likelihood of becoming 'computerisable'.
+A study out of the University of Oxford ranked more than 700 jobs by their likelihood of becoming "computerizable."

-While there's no indication park maintenance will be automated any time soon, municipalities across the country are reviewing their services — from grass cutting to clerical work — for opportunities, said Sunil Johal, policy director at the Mowat Centre out of the University of Toronto.
+While there's no indication park maintenance will be automated any time soon, municipalities across the country are reviewing their services — from grass cutting to clerical work — for opportunities, said Sunil Johal, policy director at the Mowat Centre at the University of Toronto.

 "Now we have technologies that are much more sophisticated and making it more likely that a broader range of services could actually be affected."

-Johal co-authored a report in late 2016 where he estimated as many as 7.5 million Canadian jobs could be at risk due to automation in the next 10 to 15 years.
+Johal co-authored a report in late 2016 which estimated that as many as 7.5 million Canadian jobs could be at risk due to automation in the next 10 to 15 years.